 The focus of this project is the development of a technical data package specific to multijet printing of biomimetic materials suitable for medical models.

-Mainstream 3D printing products offer physicians a tool for producing models that look like specific human parts.
-Available 3D printing materials do not necessarily feel human-like, nor react to suture or surgical tools in the same way as organic tissue.
+Mainstream 3D printing products offer physicians a tool for producing models that look like specific human parts; however, available 3D printing materials do not necessarily feel human-like, nor react to suture or surgical tools in the same way as organic tissue.
 Similarly, experts in ballistic testing are currently dependent on unrealistic models or expensive and difficult to source animal tissues.
+3D printing of holistic anatomical structures from physiological relevant materials promises to yield the next generation of medical modeling.

 Other Project Participants